 There are several reasons why most consumer advocates recommend against opting into overdraft protection.

-According to a 2013 report, the average overdraft fee is $30.
-And a study done by the Consumer Financial Protection Bureau (CFPB) found that people who have overdraft protection pay significantly more bank fees than do those without coverage.
+In 2017, the typical overdraft fee was around $34 according to the Consumer Financial Protection Bureau (CFPB).
+And a 2013 study done by the CFPB found that people who have overdraft protection pay significantly more bank fees than do those without coverage.
 On average, those with overdraft protection paid $196 per year in bank fees.
 Those without coverage paid, on average, just $28 per year in bank fees.
-(You can read the study on the CFPB’s website.)
+(You can read the study on the CFPB's website.)

 Here's an example demonstrating how overdraft protection can get pricey.